netdata/learn/docs/agent/health/notifications/awssns.md

 Notes:

 -   Netdata's native email notification support is far better in almost all respects than it's support through Amazon SNS.
 If you want email notifications, use the native support, not SNS.
     -   If you need to change the notification format for SNS notifications, you can do so by specifying the format in `AWSSNS_MESSAGE_FORMAT` in the configuration.
-This variable supports all the same vairiables you can use in custom notifications.
+This variable supports all the same variables you can use in custom notifications.
     -   While Amazon SNS supports sending differently formatted messages for different delivery methods, Netdata does not currently support this functionality.